-Brussels American School (BAS) is a unit school offering kindergarten through grade 12 with 270 students from 15 mationalities.
+Brussels American School (BAS) is a unit school offering kindergarten through grade 12 with 270 students from 15 nationalities.
 The school is located in the green belt surrounding Brussels in the town of Sterrebeek.

 BAS also offers a preschool for children with disabilities, as well as a special education program throughout education.
 They provide speech and occupational therapy services, Advanced Placement courses and various after school activities such as sports and clubs.
 The Army Air Force Exchange Service provides hot lunches daily in the school cafeteria.